 Field-hunting tip

-Look in hydrothermal veins in iron formations country — that is the host setting where palladodymite typically forms.
+Look in hydrothermal veins in iron formations country, the host setting where palladodymite typically forms.
 If you start seeing palladium, gold, hematite in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.